avarx/mac-dev-setup/README.md

 - [Dropbox](https://www.dropbox.com/): File syncing to the cloud.
 I put all my documents in Dropbox.
 It syncs them to all my devices (laptop, mobile, tablet), and serves as a backup as well! **(Free for 2GB)**
 - [1Password](https://agilebits.com/onepassword): Allows you to securely store your login and passwords.
 Even if you only use a few different passwords (they say you shouldn't!), this is really handy to keep track of all the accounts you sign up for!
 Also, they have a mobile app so you always have all your passwords with you (syncs with Dropbox).
 A little pricey though.
 There are free alternatives. **($50 for Mac app, $18 for iOS app)**
-- [Marked](http://markedapp.com/): As a developer, most of the stuff you write ends up being in [Markdown](http://daringfireball.net/projects/markdown/).
-In fact, this `README.md` file (possibly the most important file of a GitHub repo) is indeed in Markdown, written in Sublime Text, and I use Marked to preview the results everytime I save. **($4)**
 - [Evernote](https://evernote.com/): If I don't write something down, I'll forget it.
 As a developer, you learn so many new things every day, and technology keeps changing, it would be insane to want to keep it all in your head.
 So take notes, sync them to the cloud, and have them on all your devices.
 To be honest, I switched to [Simplenote](http://simplenote.com/) because I only take text notes, and I got tired of Evernote putting extra spaces between paragraphs when I copy & pasted into other applications.
 Simplenote is so much better for text notes (and it supports Markdown!). **(Both are free)**
 - [Moom](http://manytricks.com/moom/): Don't waste time resizing and moving your windows.
 Moom makes this very easy. **($10)**
 - [Wireshark](https://2.na.dl.wireshark.org/osx/Wireshark%201.12.5%20Intel%2064.dmg): Wireshark is the world's foremost network protocol analyzer. **(free)**